canonical/maas/docs/ipv6.rst

 subnet, several of these address assignment mechanisms can be combined.

-MAAS configures your nodes' default IPv6 route to use the router configured on the cluster interface, if you have one.
-If that is not what you want, or if you have multiple routers, you may still want route advertisements configured to make nodes obtain configuration over DHCPv6.
+MAAS configures your nodes' default IPv6 route to use the router configured on the cluster interface, if there is one, so that the nodes will know their default gateway.
+If that is not what you want, or if you are planning to operate DHCPv6 clients that need routing information, you may still want route advertisements configured to make nodes obtain configuration over DHCP.
 If your router does not provide RAs, another option is to install and configure ``radvd`` somewhere on the network to advertise its route.

 Other installers and operating systems